-- In a mixing bowl, add in the butter and cream cheese.
+- In a mixing bowl, add the butter and cream cheese.
 Mix until light and fluffy.

-- Add in the powdered sugar and mix until it becomes light and fluffy.
+- Add in the vanilla extract and powdered sugar.
+Mix until it becomes light and fluffy.

-- Break the cooled cake into pieces and add into the frosting.
-I used my stand mixer and mix until it comes together.
-You can use your hands and just work the frosting into the cake.
+- Break the cooled cake into pieces and add to the bowl of frosting.
+I used my stand mixer to mix until it comes together.
+You can use your hand mixer or hands and just work the frosting into the cake.

 - Scoop the balls out using a medium sized cookie scoop.
 Place on a piece of wax paper.

-- Roll the cake pops into balls.
-Set aside and heat up white candy melt.
+- Roll the cake pops into balls and place them back on the wax paper.
+Set aside and heat up the almond bark.

-- Place the candy melts in a double boiler.
-Let the white candy melts melt completely until smooth.
-It took about 10 minutes for me.
+- Place the almond bark in a double boiler and let it melt completely until smooth, about 10 minutes.

-- Place the cake pops into the candy melts and roll to cover it.
-Using a fork, tap off the excess candy melt.
+- Place the cake pops into the almond bark and roll to coat it.
+Using a fork, tap off the excess almond bark.
 Place back onto the wax paper to harden.
 Do 2 to 3 cake pops and then add some sprinkles to the top.

-- For the cake pops coated with pecans and sprinkles, I put gloves on and finely coat the cake pops with white chocolate by rubbing them between my hands.
+- For the cake pops coated with pecans and sprinkles, I put gloves on and finely coat the cake pops with almond bark by rubbing them between my hands.
 Add sprinkles or finely chopped pecans into small dishes and quickly throw the coated cake pops into the bowl.
 Tap the bowl to toss the cake pop around and coat it.
 Set on the parchment paper.